 Beginner Birding

 Learn the basics of bird watching and participate in the global citizen science event – the Great Backyard Bird Count.
-Park staff will lead the walk, help identify birds, and report our sightings to the Cornell Lab of Ornithology.
-Registration is required.
+Park staff will lead the walk, teaching participants how to identify birds and the process for counting our sightings, Park Staff will report the sightings to the Cornell Lab of Ornithology.
+Registration is required and participants should dress for the weather.

 To register for an event call 859-225-4073 or visit ONLINE